geotech-programming-project/restaurante-finder-app/README.md

   run the code 'python manage.py makemigrations' and then 'python manage.py migrate' in the terminal.This will create the necessary tables in postgres.
 Ensure that your current directory is the main folder.

  4. ETL Execution (Extract, Transform, Load)
-    In order to retrieve the information from the google maps API onto the postgres database, you need to run the command '
+    In order to retrieve the information from the google maps API onto the postgres database, you need to run the command 'python manage.py load restaurants'

+ 5. Launching the Server
+ To run the websites, you need to run the command 'python manage.py runserver'